xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - helm rollback (prod): rollback to previous state
 - helm package: package the chart and deploy it to Github, S3, or any chart repository
 - helm uninstall (dev): uninstall the helm release; it will remove all of the resources associated with the last release of the chart.
+- helm create (mychart): create a chart

+For Kubernetes, it is equivalent to yum(Red Hat), apt(Debian、Ubuntu), or homebrew(macOS, Linux).

+A *release* represent an instance of a chart running in a Kubernetes cluster.
+Each release has its own unique name.

 ## Terraform